ViewComponent/view_component/docs/guide/helpers.md

 # Helpers

-Helpers must be included in order to be used:
+Helpers must be included to be used:

 ```ruby
 module IconHelper